-A best practice for any software implementation is establishing regular backups.
-Identify backup and restore points, and make regular backups of your Splunk configuration files to ensure system continuity in case of a failure, outage, or mistake.
+Part of a successful Splunk implementation is establishing regular backups.
+You'll need to identify backup and restore points, and make regular backups of your Splunk configuration files to ensure system continuity in case of a failure, outage, or mistake.

 For more about these roles, see Setting Roles & Responsibilities.

 $SPLUNK_HOME/etc/ directory and its subdirectories contain all the settings for your Splunk installation and all apps, including saved searches, user accounts, tags, custom source type names, and other configuration information.

 Backing up to a separate location is a best practice for resiliency.
 Backing up to a different disk or mount than Splunk is installed on can reduce single points of failure.